hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 # Introduction to the HPE GreenLake PowerShell Library

-You can find the HPE GreenLake PowerShell Library primarily on the Hewlett Packard Enterprise GitHub repository at the following [location](https://github.com/HewlettPackard/POSH-HPEGreenLake).
+The new HPE GreenLake PowerShell Library can be found on the Hewlett Packard Enterprise GitHub repository at the following [location](https://github.com/HewlettPackard/POSH-HPEGreenLake).

 ![](/img/github_-glcp.png)